MicrochipTech/bm64_getting_started/README.md

 Application Note <a href="http://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en604469" target="_blank">AN2614</a> introduces DSPK Technology, gives you guidelines to setup then operate your development board in Stereo mode using MBA App or the EVB keyboard (using only MFB key).
 </br>

-**This demo is based on DSPK 2.1.x Firmware.
-First, update the BM64 Firmware and EEPROM parameters by following the steps as described in AN2614.**
+**This demo is based on DSPK 2.1.2 Firmware.
+First, update the PIC18 MCU Code, BM64 Firmware and EEPROM parameters by following the steps as described in AN2614.**
+**As a general information, it is strongly recommended to update every single items (MCU code, BM64 Firmware, BM64 EEPROM, ..) from the same Software Package and do not mix the software.**
 </br>
 Resources:</br>
 - <a href="http://www.microchip.com//wwwAppNotes/AppNotes.aspx?appnote=en604469" target="_blank">AN2614 - Bluetooth Dual Mode Speaker Audio Application</a>
-- <a href="http://ww1.microchip.com/downloads/en/DeviceDoc/BM64%20Software%20&%20Tools%20(DSPKv2.1).zip" target="_blank">DSPK 2.1 Software package</a>
+- <a href="http://ww1.microchip.com/downloads/en/DeviceDoc/DSPK%20v2.1.2%20package.zip" target="_blank">DSPK 2.1.2 Software package</a>
-- <a href="http://ww1.microchip.com/downloads/en/DeviceDoc/BM6x%20DSPK2.1%20Firmware%20Update.pdf" target="_blank">DSPK 2.1 Release Notes</a>
 - <a href="https://www.youtube.com/watch?v=Eq4SjI17xPE" target="_blank">BM64 FW and EEPROM update video</a>

 <p>Setup of the environment with basic speakers and smartphone:</br>